KoYoungSuk/PersonalDiary2/README.md

 # MyDiary
 VERSION 2.8 2023-05-27

-Visual Studio Community 2019/.NET FRAMEWORK (need to install 4.6 or Higher)
+Visual Studio Community 2019/.NET FRAMEWORK (need to install 4.5.2 or Higher)

-Supported Operating System: Microsoft Windows 7 SP1 64-bit or Later.
+Supported Operating System: Microsoft Windows 7 SP1 32/64-bit or Later.

+(If you convert .NET Framework to 4.5.2, You can use this program on Windows Vista SP2.)

 NOTICE: You need Oracle DataBase Server and SFTP Server.